UA Board of Regents demands secrecy in presidential search

 The university says it settled on secrecy at the advice of its consultant, WittKieffer, and claims that “many public universities now conduct their senior leadership searches” in a way that prevents the public from knowing who the finalists are.

-“In recent years, highly qualified candidates - especially sitting presidents and chancellors - have declined to participate in searches with a fully public evaluation process for finalists due to concerns about professional risk if they are not selected for the role,” Jepsen claims.
+“In recent years, highly qualified candidates - especially sitting presidents and chancellors - have declined to participate in searches with a fully public evaluation process for finalists due to concerns about professional risk if they are not selected for the role,” Jepsen writes.

-On the WittKieffer website, Texas-based partner Ryan Crawford writes in a 2024 column that one-third of the presidential searches the company has completed over the last four years, one-third were open searches.
+On the WittKieffer website, Texas-based partner Ryan Crawford writes in a 2024 column that one-third of the presidential searches the company has completed over the last four years, only one-third were open searches.

 “The majority of those were at public institutions where state regulations required that multiple finalists meet with the campus community,” he wrote.